British Royal Family Members Never Use These Common Words

 There are a lot of things commoners do that the British royal family cannot, and, of course, there is good reason for that.
-But even when speaking the same language, there a quite a few common words we use in our everyday lives that the royals can’t utter.
+But even when speaking the same language, there are quite a few common words we use in our everyday lives that the royals can’t utter.

 Watching the English: The Hidden Rules of English Behavior author Kate Fox and royal etiquette expert Myka Meier have revealed 15 seemingly innocent words we use on a daily basis that you’ll never hear a royal say.
 Queen Elizabeth II considers No. 9 to be vulgar.